Catering and Service Providers

 ADMIN - Order without event in Flexopus

-To order a service as an administrator, you need to fill out the following fields:
+To order a service as an administrator, you first need to fill out the following fields in the Order details:

 Service orders overview